 There are two types of IDP, and which one you need depends on which country you visit.
 Drivers planning to go to France and Spain would need both.

-Britons living in the EU are advised to exchange their UK driving licence for a local EU licence before 29 March.
+Britons living in the EU are advised to exchange their UK driving licence for a local EU licence.
 No deal means they may need to take a new driving test in their country of residence.

 Arrangements for EU and EEA driving licence holders coming to the UK would not change.
 EU and EEA licences will still be valid in Britain even if there is no exit deal.